 There are several aspects to insurance:

-3) Payer.
+- Payer.
 Private/employer insurance differ in the way that the money is paid to the providers when they bill for services.
 Some insurance plans pay the fee directly ("fully funded plan"), while other plans involve your employer paying the cost ("self insured plan").
 This is important to know in the case of filing an appeal for denial of services, since the two types of plans are regulated differently.
 For a "fully funded plan", the regulatory agency is the Department of Managed Health Care.
-"Self insured" plans are more complex, information is available at the California Office of the Patient Advocate.

 For residents of San Francisco, in order to receive most kinds of care at UCSF, you must be assigned to the UCSF Medical Group.
 San Francisco residents who are assigned to the Community Health Network (CHN) should seek care through the San Francisco Department of Public Health Transgender Health Services.